This article was updated April 12, 2021.

 Extension of Emergency Unemployment Relief

-The act extends federal support through March 14, 2021, to cover 50% of unemployment benefit costs for employees of state and local governments and not-for-profit organizations.
+Federal support through September 6, 2021, will cover 50% of unemployment benefit costs for employees of state and local governments and not-for-profit organizations.

 Provider Relief Fund